John C. Calhoun: 1824 and 1828 elections and Adams presidency

 Calhoun was initially a candidate for President of the United States in the election of 1824.
 Four other men also sought the presidency: Andrew Jackson, Adams, Crawford, and Henry Clay.
+Calhoun sought to appeal to the south and also to rely on his support in Pennsylvania.
 Calhoun failed to win the endorsement of the South Carolina legislature, and his supporters in Pennsylvania decided to abandon his candidacy in favor of Jackson's, and instead supported him for vice president.
 Other states soon followed, and Calhoun therefore allowed himself to become a candidate for vice president rather than president.
+Both Jackson and Adams supporters backed Calhoun for vice president, making him effectively the runningmate of both candidates.
 The Electoral College elected Calhoun vice president by a landslide on December 1, 1824.
 He won 182 of 261 electoral votes, while five other men received the remaining votes.
 No presidential candidate received a majority in the Electoral College, and the election was ultimately resolved by the House of Representatives, where Adams was declared the winner over Crawford and Jackson, who in the election had led Adams in both popular vote and electoral vote.
 After Clay, the Speaker of the House, was appointed Secretary of State by Adams, Jackson's supporters denounced what they considered a "corrupt bargain" between Adams and Clay to give Adams the presidency in exchange for Clay receiving the office of Secretary of State, the holder of which had traditionally become the next president.
 Calhoun also expressed some concerns, which caused friction between him and Adams.